The Tankerman PIC is a rating for a mariner who has been trained in:

 - Pollution Control

-To clarify: this class does NOT meet the requirements for completion of a Basic Firefighting class.
+To clarify: This class will satisfy the Tankerman (DL) exam requirements only.
+It will not satisfy the sea service, or cargo transfer requirements.
+And, this class does NOT meet the requirements for completion of a Basic Firefighting class.
 And, ColPac does not offer firefighting at this time.
 However; we do recommend Compass Courses in Edmonds, WA; OR MERTS in Astoria, OR for the firefighting class.